It was once called Gregs Hall in the 1851 census.

 1871: Again Agnes Greg follows on down the page on the census with the same name house.
 She now has seven servants and one visitor this day.

 1881: Agnes Greg aged eighty five years was still at Mount with her family and servants.
 She died a spinster in 1884 and left £25,358 in her Will, a colossal amount then!

 1881: Same page again was Mary Greg now a widow, and her family and servants.

 1892: Kelly`s Directory just lists a Miss Greg living at the Mount.
 Not sure which daughter this was of the three, or possibly the Daughter in Law Gertrude, but most probably the spinster daughter Amy who died there in c.1900.

 1896: Kelly`s Directory has Herbert Greg as registered here.

-1911: Bolton born Gertrude Greg is now head of the Mount aged forty five years.
+1911: Bolton born Gertrude Greg is now head of The Mount aged forty five years.
 Listed as married but her husband was not home on this day.
-She has one son Osbert aged nineteen years also born in Bolton, five servants and one visitor.
+She had one son Osbert aged nineteen years also born in Bolton, five servants and one visitor.

 1914: Herbert Greg is listed at The Mount in the Kelly`s Directory.